Is In-Context Learning Learning?: Detailed Background

 \subsection{PAC Learning}

 The original framework from \cite{Valiant} centres itself on the learnability of the concept class, rather than the learner.
-We reproduce it here and compare it to our rephrasing.
+We reproduce it here and compare it to our rephrasing to describe generalisation.
 For more thorough discussions on this framework, see \cite{kearnsandvazirani}.
+For a formal, full description of in-context learning within the context of PAC learning, see \cite{wies2023the}.

 Suppose we wish to model a binary classification phenomenon with features assumed to be drawn from some nonempty set $X \subset \{0, 1\}^m$ (the instance space).
 This phenomenon is labelled with a function (the concept) $c \colon X \rightarrow \{0, 1\}$.\footnote{$X$ can also be an Euclidean space, $X \subset \mathbb{R}^m$.
 Concepts may also be equivalently seen as subsets of $X$.} A set of concepts $C = \{c_1, \dots, c_k\}$ is called a concept class.
 A learning algorithm is then tasked with classifying samples $x \sim \P$, where $\P$ is supported on $X$.
 It selects a hypothesis (another concept) $h$ such that